-Corporations owned or controlled by Brian A. Robbins and/or trusts of which the beneficiaries are Brian A. Robbins, his wife and children beneficially own 8,500,546 Common Shares.
-Brian A. Robbins and his wife also beneficially own an additional 777,966 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 22.3% of the issued and outstanding Common Shares.
-In addition, the Corporation has been advised that Howson Tattersall Investment Counsel Limited, a registered investment counsel and portfolio manager, holds, as manager in one or more of its pension fund and mutual fund clients' accounts, 6,446,530 Common Shares, representing approximately 15.5% of all the issued and outstanding Common Shares.
+Corporations owned or controlled by Brian A. Robbins of which the beneficiaries are Brian A. Robbins, his wife and children beneficially own 8,500,546 Common Shares.
+Brian A. Robbins and his wife also beneficially own an additional 800,612 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 22.6% of the issued and outstanding Common Shares.
+In addition, the Corporation has been advised that Howson Tattersall Investment Counsel Limited, a registered investment counsel and portfolio manager, holds, as manager in one or more of its pension fund and mutual fund clients' accounts, 6,506,530 Common Shares, representing approximately 15.8% of all the issued and outstanding Common Shares.
+The Corporation has also been advised that Kernwood Limited, a private investment company controlled by Edward J. Kernaghan, holds 4,770,800 Common Shares representing approximately 11.6% of all the issued and outstanding Common Shares.
 To the knowledge of the directors or officers of the Corporation, no other person beneficially owns, or exercises control or direction over more than 10% of the issued and outstanding Common Shares.